What to do if you get sick in Japan

 After filling out the form and giving them my passport, I sat and waited around in the reception area of the hospital.

 I then got a very late idea to try to see how to contact the emergency assistance service.
 I had their app on my phone.
-And lo and behold all I needed to do was press a button on the app and it immediately called the service and right away someone answered the phone.
+And lo and behold, all I needed to do was press a button on the app, and it immediately called the service, and right away, someone answered the phone.
 Up to that point, I was pretty calm about the ordeal, but when I had to explain to the people at Unum, I started to choke up and lose my composure.
 I’m alone and everyone thought I needed a surgeon.
 I should have called Unum before because they could have probably found me medical care sooner.
 Other than finding me a doctor, they also provide interpreting service.
-But there was an interpreter at the hospital, so I didn’t need their service.
+But the hospital had an interpreter, so I didn’t need their service.
 However, Unum was so kind that they called me back later to find out if I was ok.

 The interpreter came back with a plastic ID card with my name on it and my birthdate.
 It was all in Japanese, but I assumed it could be used to access my records.
 The funny part was that they got my birthdate wrong.
 They said I was born in 1945!
 Wow!
 Do they really think I’m 73 years old?